nextersolutions/nexty/README.md

 It stores data in memory and they are accessible while app is alive.

-Data are not stored into any local DB and are accessible in the runtime only.
+Data is not stored into any local DB and are accessible in the runtime only.

 Passing data between screens is thread-safe, because Nexty provides synchronized access to the data pairs.